TRT Global - Libya’s latest clashes explained: What this round of violence could signal

 His office ordered the dismantling of “irregular armed groups” and moved to assert greater control over key checkpoints and security installations.

-According to Akar, the Dbeibah administration appears to be moving away from a consensus-based governance model with militias and toward a direct intervention and purge strategy.
+According to Yasin, the Dbeibah administration appears to be moving away from a consensus-based governance model with militias and toward a direct intervention and purge strategy.

 “While this may allow the government more freedom in decision-making, it also brings the risk of renewed conflict”, he warns.